CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.3.2.2 Mobile Device Management (MDM) .md

 For example, workstation PCs and servers can be purchased and then equipped with any operating system.
 The administrators can thus completely customize the devices.
 This is different with mobile devices.
 Here, the hardware is purchased along with an operating system, and with few exceptions, only the operating system provided by the manufacturer works on these devices.
 Thus, the institution can not control the mobile devices as usual.
 Even if a mobile device management (MDM) system is used, the manufacturer always has some control over the device because it controls the operating system.

 Also new to the operating processes is that it is no longer up to the user alone to determine updates, as the device manufacturer controls this process.
-For Android-based devices, the mobile service provider is often involved in this process as it often adjusts the manufacturer's updates and then passes them on to their customers.
+For Android-based devices, the mobile service provider is often involved in this process as it often adjusts the manufacturer's updates before submitting them to their customers.

 The mobile service provider is an important partner for the operation of mobile devices.
 He not only controls the data connection to the devices, but he also configures them depending on the contract or terminal.
 Any mobile device with a SIM card is thus potentially remotely controlled by the mobile operator.